 What is an Ambassador?

-A Breath of Hope Ambassadors are volunteers who have been personally touched by lung cancer and want to volunteer their time to help others cope with lung cancer.
+A Breath of Hope Ambassadors are volunteers who have been personally touched by cancer and want to volunteer their time to help others cope with lung cancer.
 Some are survivors, some have lost loved ones.
-All Ambassadors have experienced the pain and fear evoked by a lung cancer diagnosis.
+All Ambassadors have experienced the pain and fear evoked by a cancer diagnosis.

 What do A Breath of Hope Ambassadors do?